Children of the Vault: Dawn of X

 The Children of the Vault reappear during the Dawn of X era of X-Men comics.
 Serafina is rescued from captivity by the X-Men, during a raid on a base of the X-Men's enemy Orchis.
-Later, Darwin, Synch, and X-23 are tasked with infiltrating the Children's base of operations in Ecuador.
-The Children of the Vault are also revealed to be the earliest members of the Post-Humans, better known as Homo Novissima, a race destined to depose both Homo sapiens and Homo superior as the dominant species on Earth.
+Later on, Darwin, Synch, and X-23 are tasked with infiltrating the Children's base of operations in Ecuador.
+The Children of the Vault are revealed to be the earliest members of the Post-Humans, better known as Homo Novissima, a race destined to depose both humans and mutants as the dominant species on Earth.

-Project Blackbox

-Later, Forge and Cyclops travel to the Vault in Ecuador.
-Forge reveals Project Blackbox, a weapon pointing into the entrance of the Vault that will fire a small collapsing black hole and destroy the Vault and the entire population of Children.
-As they debate the ethics of the project, the door of the Vault opens, the Children emerge, and Forge uses the weapon to subdue them.
-Due to their recent evolution, the Children quickly overwhelm the mutants, with Forge losing a hand and Cyclops being killed by Fuego.
-The Children then travel to and destroy Krakoa, followed by all of Earth's heroes.
-However, it is revealed to be a simulated reality that contained not only the Children of the Vault but the entire Vault itself inside of a bio-dome.
-Forge then entered inside the bio-dome in order to rescue Darwin from the Vault.

 Members

 The Children of the Vault has approximately 3,000 members.
-The most prominent are:
+Those known are: